 Additionally, the VoxOx Personal Assistant tool can answer and screen your calls for you.
 It can then let you know who’s calling so that you can either answer the call or send it to voicemail.
 This means that blocked numbers must identify themselves.
 You can also use the PA to make outbound conference calls from your desktop or mobile device.
 An added benefit is that the PA allows you to record conversations, removing the need to take notes.

 Viber was once a VoIP system meant for direct calls between devices, but these days it allows for calls, video chats, texts, and file and image sharing.

 The system is commonly available across platforms including Android, iOS, Windows, and Mac.
-The service is completely free between Viber users, and it supports group calls for up to 40 participants.
+The service is completely free for Viber users, and it supports group calls for up to 40 participants.

 On installation, Viber creates an account with the user’s phone number as a username.
 It then synchronises with the number’s associated address book, alleviating the need to add contacts in a separate book.
 All users are automatically registered with their phone numbers, so you can easily be told which of your contacts are also using Viber.

 Google’s very own VoIP service is quickly becoming one of the most preferred Skype alternatives on the market.
 As a Hangout member, you can have

 - video calls